 If you are not a spiritual person, you can take the previous paragraph and know that the act of hoping, in whatever form you create it, gives life to the psyche.
 Hope through Christ is how I get mine!

 Are you struggling?
 Do you have anything to add?
 Let’s start a dialogue, whether in private messages or through the comment thread.
 Let’s lift one another up.
-Life ain’t easy.
+Life is not easy, alone.